williampiat3/ImprovingPSRemotePlay/README.md

 * A micro SD card of 16Gb (or more), 8Gb could be enough but I do not recommend it.
 * A micro USB - ethernet dongle that can power the raspberry, [this one](https://www.amazon.com/Cable-Matters-Streaming-Including-Chromecast/dp/B07N2ZHFY9) for instance
 * A nice [case](https://www.raspberrypi.org/products/raspberry-pi-zero-case/), recommended to protect it
+* A USB power supply of 5V, 1.2 A. Your phone power supply can do the trick

 If you are using the solution with the raspberry pi zero make sure to [enable ssh](https://www.raspberrypi.org/documentation/remote-access/ssh/) (check paragraph 3.) right after burning the OS as you can't plug a keyboard on the pi zero if the ethernet dongle is on it